The Corequisite Reform Movement: A Higher Education Bait and Switch

 When ALP is described this way, it is difficult to believe that anyone would argue the corequisite movement is the miraculous reform its advocates are claiming it is.
 One could almost guarantee that an administrator or legislator would reject it.
 The phrases “cost the college and taxpayers double,” “double failrates,” and “not lead to increased graduation rates” are deal-breakers for most decision-makers.

-A researcher would respond that it might be a better idea to scale up a workable, cost-effective variation in one or several locations first, and then implement it at a larger scale, much like the City University of New York’s (CUNY) ASAP model, which is being scaled in Ohio and elsewhere.
-The studies that have been conducted with ASAP meet WWC standards with no reservations and were randomized controlled trials, the gold standard in research.
+A researcher would respond that it might be a better idea to scale up a workable, cost-effective variation in one or several locations first, and then implement it at a larger scale, much like the CUNY ASAP model, which was successfully replicated in Ohio (Miller et al., 2020) and is being scaled elsewhere.
+The studies that have been conducted with ASAP have met WWC standards with no reservations and were randomized controlled trials, the gold standard in research.
 Any corequisite variations, before they are implemented hastily in the nation, should undergo such rigorous study with larger numbers of students.

 If Corequisites are Going to be implemented, What parts of the model are most important?